Medial-EarlySign/MR_Wiki/Infrastructure Library/Medial Tools/Python/Python AlgoMarker API Server.md

-# Python AlgoMarker API Wrapper
+# Python AlgoMarker API Server

-This project provides a Python wrapper for the AlgoMarker C library (`libdyn_AlgoMarker.so`).
-The wrapper allows you to interact with AlgoMarker using Python.
+This project provides a Python server wrapper for the AlgoMarker C library (`libdyn_AlgoMarker.so`).
+The wrapper allows you to interact with AlgoMarker using python code or as a server with a REST API.
+The server uses python FastAPI.

 ## Location